jordwalke/FaxJs/README.md

 Demo.StretchyButton = {
   // Initialize state for this component.
-  initModel: {
+  initState: {
     theContainerWidth: '200px'
   },

   // Will be used to handle an event.
   stretchyButtonClicked: function() {
-    this.updateModel({theContainerWidth: '500px'});
+    this.updateState({
+      theContainerWidth: '500px'
+    });
   },

-  // Returns the view as a function of state - an invariant FaxJs upholds project : function() {
+  // Returns the view as a function of state/properties.
+Remember, your job is to define
+  // a function that answers the question: "What do you look like right <i> now </i>
+  project : function() {
     return {
       style: {
-        width: this.model.theContainerWidth
+        width: this.state.theContainerWidth
       },
       innerButton: {
         classSet: {someClassFromCss: true},